metab0t/PyOptInterface_benchmark/README.md

 ```

 ## Reference
-The code for benchmark is adpated from https://github.com/jump-dev/JuMPPaperBenchmarks
+The code for benchmark is adapted from https://github.com/jump-dev/JuMPPaperBenchmarks